lucasdillmann/postgres-backup-s3/README.md

 ```

 # Acknowledgements
-This project is a fork and re-structuring of @schickling's [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3) and [postgres-restore-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-restore-s3).
+This project is a fork and re-structuring of [eeshugerman/postgres-backup-s3](https://github.com/eeshugerman/postgres-backup-s3)

-## Fork goals
-These changes would have been difficult or impossible merge into @schickling's repo or similarly-structured forks.
-  - dedicated repository
-  - automated builds
-  - support multiple PostgreSQL versions
-  - backup and restore with one image

-## Other changes and features
-  - some environment variables renamed or removed
-  - uses `pg_dump`'s `custom` format (see [docs](https://www.postgresql.org/docs/10/app-pgdump.html))
-  - drop and re-create all database objects on restore
-  - backup blobs and all schemas by default
-  - no Python 2 dependencies
-  - filter backups on S3 by database name
-  - support encrypted (password-protected) backups
-  - support for restoring from a specific backup by timestamp
-  - support for auto-removal of old backups
+with the main goal to support newer versions of the PostgreSQL for my personal use-cases